EBS 2026 수능특강 영어독해연습 6강

 12 새로운 기술과 절차의 불확실성에 대한 과학자들의 태도

-Uncertainty about ____ tool or procedure to use, and the risk that results are not what they appear to be, are problems common to all the scientific disciplines.
+Uncertainty about what tool or procedure to use, and the risk that results are not ____ they appear to be, are problems common to all the scientific disciplines.

-Because this skepticism often comes to us in the form of sound bites, and ____ uncertainty about experimental tools is an aspect of science that is not familiar to most people, even people with a bachelor’s degree in science, the skepticism may seem like waffling.
+Because this skepticism often comes to us in the form of sound ____ and because uncertainty about experimental tools is an aspect of science that is not familiar to most people, even people with a bachelor’s degree in science, the skepticism may seem like waffling.